 NEPALESE HIMALAYA

-Nepal Critical Transitions Project, Phase 2
+Nepal Critical Transitions Project Phase 3

 Project Duration: 2020 – 2025

-Natural Disasters, Resilience, & Transformation: Understanding Household Recoveries
+Disasters, Resilience, & Transformation: Understanding Household Recoveries

-Natural disasters can have devastating impacts with cascading effects that can persist over years and decades.
+Disasters can have devastating impacts with cascading effects that can persist over years and decades.
 Recovery is multidimensional.
 Ethnographic research after natural disasters can uncover the dynamic, diverse ways that communities understand and respond to extreme events.
 It can also document how populations adapt and learn through experimentation and innovation.
 Previous disaster recovery research has been primarily descriptive, focused on localized case studies and human agency rather than the theory-building needed to enable the lessons learned in one post-disaster context to be applied to other contexts.
 It has also rarely collected and analyzed information encompassing both the initial aftermath and longer periods that are essential for fully understanding recovery and transformation.

 The findings will also move beyond more-common metaphorical explanations of resilience and transformation to illustrate empirical relationships between variables and household changes.